From Abracadabra to Zombies | View All

 A more economical and reasonable theory of how human bodies burn in rooms without having the entire room engulfed in flames is the idea of the wick effect.
 The ignition point of human fat is low and to get the fire going would require an external source.
 Once ignited, however, a "wick effect" from the body's fat would burn hot enough in certain places to destroy even bones.
 To prove that a human being might burn like a candle, Dr. John de Haan of the California Criminalistic Institute wrapped a dead pig in a blanket, poured a small amount of gasoline on the blanket, and ignited it.
 Even the bones were destroyed after five hours of continuous burning.
 The fat content of a pig is very similar to the fat content of a human being.
 The damage to the pig, according to Dr. De Haan "is exactly the same as that from supposed spontaneous human combustion."
 A National Geographic special on SHC showed a failed attempt to duplicate the burning pig experiment.
 However, it is obvious that the failure was due to leaving the door to the room open to the outside, which created a draft and led to the flames igniting everything in the room.
 Had the room been closed up, as are the rooms in which many of the elderly persons have died in fires attributed to SHC, it is likely that the pig would have smoldered for several hours without the rest of the room becoming engulfed in flames.

 In their investigation of a number of SHC cases, Dr. Joe Nickell and Dr. John Fisher found that when the destruction of the body was minimal, the only significant fuel source was the individual's clothes, but where the destruction was considerable, additional fuel sources increased the combustion.
 Materials under the body help retain melted fat that flows from the body and serves to keep it burning.
 The reason some bodies are totally consumed except for the legs or feet probably has to do with the fact that these victims were seated when they caught fire and flames move upward.
+An alternative explanation is given by Brian J. Ford, who argues that bodies combust because of a high concentration of acetone and legs often have too little fat for acetone to accumulate.
+Ford writes:

 Some alleged cases of SHC are cases of spontaneous combustion but they are explicable by natural means.
 For example, a chemical reaction on or in a person's clothing can result in spontaneous combustion.
 The National Geographic special, mentioned above, investigated a case of a woman whose clothes suddenly caught fire and burned the skin on her thigh.
 The most likely explanation is that she put a shell in her pocket that was covered in sodium from a fireworks show that had taken place on the beach where she had retrieved the shell.
 Later, she stuck a wet handkerchief in her pocket with the shell.
 The sodium may have reacted with the water, releasing hydrogen that self-ignited,* causing her burns.
 In any case, she did not burn from the inside, as is claimed happens to SHC victims.